Skip to main content

 This LG also has some good value-adding extras as well, like adjustable racks, foldable tines, and steam features.

-Read our full LG LDTH7972S dishwasher review
+Read the full LG LDTH7972S dishwasher review.

 Pros